bloominstituteoftechnology/Intro-Python-I/README.md

 ## Goals

-It's time to learn a new language!
+It's time to learn a new language, TG!
 Python!

 Python is a popular, easy-to-use programming language that has significant traction in the field.